Question

-files only apply to files or directories in a user’s home directory.
-They do not apply to files or directories outside of a user’s home directory.
+Note: The exclusions only apply to files or directories in a user's home directory.
+They do not apply to files or directories outside a user's home directory.

 .MirrorSearch